meilisearch/documentation/learn/core_concepts/documents.md

 #### CSV objects

-CSV objects are separated by delimiters that could be a space, semicolon, or some other character, though the comma is most common.
+CSV files express data as a sequence of values separated by a delimiter character.
+Though the comma is the most common delimiter, spaces, tabs, and semicolons are valid alternatives.
 Any [rules that apply to formatting CSV](https://datatracker.ietf.org/doc/html/rfc4180) also apply to MeiliSearch documents.

 The above JSON document would look like this in CSV: